luapower/website/www/md/faq.md

 run-everywhere, build-anytime LuaJIT installation in which packages can be added, removed, upgraded and downgraded at will.

-## How do I install it?
+## OK, how do I install it?

 The best way to get to a runnable installation is with [multigit][luapower-git], which keeps everything under version control at all times, making it easy to add and remove packages, stay up-to-date, make pull requests, and even make deployments.

+## But git sucks, can I skip it?

-Alternatively, you can just download the packages from the website directly.
+Git does indeed suck (to some).
+If you want to avoid it, you can just download the packages from the website directly.
 [Getting luajit](/luajit/download) and the modules that you need and unzipping them over a common directory is enough to create a runnable LuaJIT installation that is self-contained and portable, meaning it will run the included luajit command from any directory and on any platform.
+The downside is that updating and removing modules must be done manually too.

 ## What platforms does it run on?